-The main source of meat is chickens, with occasional monkeys, birds and small rodents that can be hunted in the forest.
-Traditionally, hunters All of these problems affected Joaquincito, since used the toxin of the frog Phyllobates terribilis to poison their blow darts.
+The main source of meat is chickens, with occasional monkeys, birds and small rodents that used the toxin of the frog Phyllobates terribilis to poison their blow darts.
 Knowledge of this hunting method has since been lost, at least in Joaquincito, and today the hunters use rifles.